 To leave additional feedback, contact RTC Project Manager, Howard Riedl, at 775-335-1872 or by email at email@example.com

 2015 TIGER Grant Application for the RTC Washoe Electric Bus Initiative

 This North Valleys Regional Multimodal Transportation Study is to identify transportation needs and alternate transportation improvements for regional roads in the North Valleys area.
 The study focuses on traffic operations analysis and improvements, safety improvements, pedestrian and bicycle connectivity and transit service needs.

-If you have any questions or comments, contact Xuan Wang, RTC Project Manager at: email@example.com
+Questions or comments please, contact Xuan Wang, RTC Project Manager at: firstname.lastname@example.org

 Sun Valley Boulevard Corridor Study